tobias-mack/thesis/README.md

 4. PoC of Retrieval-Augmented Generation system with a custom pipeline
 5. Evaluation with 4 Retrievers, 3 LLMs on 2 small Datasets
 7. Evaluation results for Retriever and Reader in .csv files

+The annotation_tool from haystack can be used to locally annotate txt data with labels and output it in SQuAD format